 The Aquino House

-Tarlac is the home province of the former Philippines President Corazon Aquino, current President Noynoy Aquino and the late Senator Benigno “Ninoy” Aquino whose assassination at the Manila International Airport in 1983 which started the nationwide protest against the Marcos dictatorship that led to the famous EDSA revolution in 1986.
+Tarlac is the home province of the former Philippines Presidents Corazon Aquino, Noynoy Aquino and the late Senator Benigno “Ninoy” Aquino whose assassination at the Manila International Airport in 1983 which started the nationwide protest against the Marcos dictatorship that led to the famous EDSA revolution in 1986.

 URDU was established in 1965 by business partners James L Urquico and Renato Dungca- both Tarlaquenos.
 It was named from the first two letters of the original owners family names.
 It is known for its signature specialty which is their chicken barbecue.
 In 1992 they also engaged in bakeshop business and sooner became one of the favorite places of Tarlaqueno.